 How To Eat Out On The Low-Carb And Keto Diet? - The bottom line

-Pair your meal with a glass of water with a slice of lemon or a serving of hard liquor that doesn’t include sugary mixers so that you don’t drink your calories.
+Pair your meal with a glass of water and a slice of lemon or a serving of hard liquor that doesn’t include sugary mixers so that you don’t drink your calories.

 Now that you have the tools to discern what to eat and what to avoid when eating out, you can step outside the comfort of your home kitchen and still remain true to your low-carb and keto lifestyle while eating out!!